Have you found yourself wondering, “what’s with all the hype about programming lately?”

 Code.org’s viral video emphasizes the importance of teaching kids to code:

-2. Coding gives students a competitive advantage when applying to colleges, internships, or jobs.
-If you possess a hot skill that many of your peers lack, you instantly appear more desirable in the eyes of potential colleges and employers.
-Students ages 7-18 can gain a competitive edge this summer at iD Tech.
+2. Coding provides a competitive advantage when applying to colleges, internships, and jobs.
+If you possess a hot skill that many of your peers lack–such as the ability to code–you instantly appear more desirable in the eyes of potential college admissions officers and employers.
+Students ages 6-18 can gain a competitive edge this summer by enrolling in coding courses at iD Tech.

 3. Coding fosters other crucial 21st century skills like critical thinking and problem-solving.
 For many developers, part of the appeal of coding is the challenge and reward of seeing their code come to life after a good debugging session.
 Don’t be fooled, however–with the right instruction, getting started with programming can be easy and fun.

 4. With programming knowledge, students better understand the world around them.
-Most of us don’t know the first thing about what makes our smartphones, laptops, social networks, and video games run.
-Basic programming knowledge can change the way we interact the technologies we consume daily, and can open our eyes to the infinite possibilities of coding.
+Most of us don’t know the first thing about what makes our smartphones, laptops, social media networks, and video games run.
+Basic programming knowledge can change the way we interact the technologies we use (and take for granted) daily, and can open our eyes to the infinite possibilities of coding.

 5. Programming is fun and satisfying.
 While programming is logic-based, it’s also an extremely creative activity.
 If you know how to code, you can develop apps, video games, web sites, and more!

 Convinced?
 The good news is, your child can begin learning to code today.

 - Try the fun, free tutorials on code.org.

 - Subscribe to Tech Rocket, our online learning platform for all ages, complete with hundreds of tech tutorials, a booming Minecraft server, an arcade, contests with prizes, and more.